 "It is clear that the real issue here is not goal-directed activity as such but rather irresponsible and inconsiderate activity.
 When we see a person displaying a marked deficit in these areas the most parsimonious assumption is that his/her training and discipline in these areas was for some reason neglected or deficient."

 I obviously needed spankings as a child.
 Not enough discipline.
-Written 3 blog posts in the past 3 days.
+Written 3 blog posts in the past two days.
 That's in increase in goal directed activity.
 Am I getting hypomanic?
 Oh, no, apparently I'm just being irresponsible and inconsiderate.
 How dare I mock someone's article!

 Excessive pleasurable activities that have high risk of painful consequences (eg unrestrained spending sprees, sexual indiscretions, foolish business investments):